This article covers the following:

 If the status of the request is “Pre-Check Complete” or “Reviewing IRB Identified” either the submitter or a Reliance POC/Backup may ask for the request to be reopened for revision.
 Re-opening the request will allow the submitter to make any necessary changes, including adding or removing a site, adjusting site details, changing investigators, uploading new documents, etc. However, reopening a request at this stage will undo any progress that has been made on the request thus far.

 To initiate the reopen process, send an email to email@example.com by clicking the link on the Request Details page as shown below.
+Select the Details link in the Overall Status box to bring up the dialog box with the email link.
 In your email, be sure to include the reason why you would like the request to be reopened; please be clear and detailed in your explanation.

 You can also start this process by clicking the “Revise Request” link at the bottom of the Reliance Request form as shown below.